A Look Back At 2018 | A Year In Review

 Summer 2018 in Ireland was one of the hottest and driest in decades!
 Shannon Airport recorded the highest daily air temperature since 1946.
 Absolute drought conditions prevailed from late June until mid-July for most parts of the country resulting in a hose-pipe ban in place until the end of September.

 Great-grandfather fights off armed raiders at bookies.
 Three men, armed with hammers and a sawn-off shotgun, fled empty-handed from a bookmaker after manager Tim Murphy and customer Denis O’Connor fought off the robbers!
 This is my favourite story of 2018 #grandadkicksass Watch it again below.

 Raise the Roof housing crisis protest – Thousands of people from around the country took part in a Dublin protest to highlight the housing crisis.
 Students joined trade unions, housing, and homeless charities, and civil society groups to highlight the impact of the accommodation crisis in the ‘Raise the Roof’ rally.
 Well done all!

 Meanwhile yet another storm hit – Flights disrupted over Storm Callum.
-The country was on alert yet again as several flights and ferry crossings were cancelled as Storm Callum passed over Ireland bringing high winds in excess of 110km/h.
+The country was on alert yet again as several flights and ferry crossings were canceled as Storm Callum passed over Ireland bringing high winds in excess of 110km/h.
 At the height of the storm, around 60,000 customers experienced disruption to their power supply.

 Connemara donkey goes viral.
 Harriet, the singing donkey, charmed viewers around the world with her opera singing voice which became an internet sensation overnight.
 The McGraths from Toureen, who own Harriet the Donkey say they were quite shocked that their loving pet was watched over 300,000 times.
 Check out her pipes below.